Logistic Regression and Poisson Regression

 Poisson regression - Motivation

-• In mortality studies the aim is to explain the number of deaths in terms of variables such as age, gender and lifestyle.
+• In mortality studies and/or health insurance, the aim is to explain the number of deaths and/or disabilities in terms of predictor variables such as age, gender, occupation and lifestyle.

 • In general insurance, the count of interest may be the number of claims made on vehicle insurance policies.
-This could be a function of the color of the car, engine capacity, previous claims experience, and so on.
+This could be a function of the driver’s characteristics, the geographical location of driver, the age of the car, type of car, previous claims experience, and so on.

 The Bikeshare dataset